 The first card suggested for tech professionals is actually a charge card, which means its entire balance is due in full each month, giving cardholders the perfect motivation to stay on budget.
 It's the American Express® Business Gold Card, and it's the 2018 CardRatings Editors Choice pick for Best Small Business Credit Card.
 The card does come with a significant annual fee ($295), but with all that flexibility and perks, there are plenty of opportunities to offset that fee.
 Terms apply.
 See Rates and Fees

-Aside from benefits that would make any small business owner take notice – 25 percent of your points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year, this card targets you as tech professionals directly.
+To start, new cardholders can earn 35,000 Membership Rewards® points once spending $5,000 on eligible purchases within the first three months of card membership.
+Aside from benefits that would make any small business owner take notice – 25 percent of your points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year – this card targets you as tech professionals directly.
 There are bonus rewards available specifically on U.S. computer hardware, software and cloud computing purchases made directly from select providers; also on advertising in select media.

-Get up to 1 year free on subscription to both G Suite Basic for up to 3 users and ZipRecruiter Standard, a combined value up to $3,188.
+Get up to 1 year free on subscription to both G Suite Basic for up to 3 users and ZipRecruiter Standard, a combined value up to $3,200.
 There is also a flexible payment option that can help manage cash flow on purchases of $100 or more.
 Access expense management tools: Connect to Quickbooks, access SpendManager℠, receive a Year-End Summary, and more.
-You can also add employee cards with a no annual fee option and earn rewards on employee purchases while tracking employee expenses with spending limits, alerts and summary reports.

 This card, in fact, provides cardholders with a lot of agency when it comes to how they earn rewards.
 You'll choose two categories in which you'll earn 4x Membership Rewards® points from this list (4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year):